Freedom Quarter: 20th century and later

 The 20th century marked the district's final transformation with the arrival of the tertiary sector: offices were established, reducing the proportion of housing.
-In spite of these changes, this eclectic urban complex remains one of the best preserved in the Pentagon (Brussels' city centre).
+The city neglected its heritage for much of the century, but a major renovation, beginning in 1985, breathed new life into the neighbourhood.
+Around the same time, cars were banned from one side of the Place de la Liberté, creating space for café terraces beneath the trees.
+In spite of the changes, this eclectic urban complex remains one of the best preserved in the Pentagon (Brussels' city centre).